ampron/spectroscopy/README.md

 Instructions:
 -------------

-    - open python in the terminal and look up site-packages folder
+    1. Open python in the terminal and look up site-packages folder.
 >        >>> import sys
 >        >>> for p in sys.path:
 >        >>>     print repr(p)
 >        >>>

-    1. Typical paths
+    2. Typical paths

         * Windows 7:     "C:\Python2.7\site-packages\"
         * Linux:         "/usr/lib/python2.7/dist-packages"
         * Linux (local): "/home/user_name/.local/lib/python2.7/site-packages/"

-    2. Copy the "spectroscopy" folder into the desired folder
+    3. Copy the "spectroscopy" folder into the desired folder
-    3. Or, make a ".pth" file in the site-packages folder with one line that is the location of the "spectroscopy" folder
+    4. Or, make a ".pth" file in the site-packages folder with one line that is the location of the "spectroscopy" folder

 Script Use